-This page about wrist gout was last reviewed, or updated, on 29 August 2010.
+This page about wrist gout, page 1, was last reviewed, or updated, on 3 November 2015.

-However, despite all these joints, wrist gout is not as common as in most other gouty areas.
+However, despite all these gout-juicy locations, wrist gout is not as common as gout in most other gouty areas.

 At this gout stage, it might be that attacks "fly" from one joint to another, and up to an ear, in a single painful session.